-Getting into medical school is not easy and having done so, it is highly probable that you found secondary education relatively straightforward.
-At high school level, the syllabus is clear and there are a set number of resources and past papers for you to practice.
+Getting into medical school is not easy, and having done so, it's likely that you found secondary education relatively straightforward.
+At high school level, the syllabus is clear and there are a set number of resources and past papers for you to practise.
 Furthermore, memorising marking schemes can often make up for lack of understanding in certain topics.

 However, this will change once you start university and while this is true for any degree, is particularly true for a course as demanding as medicine.
 With an infinite amount of available resources at variable levels of depth, it can be daunting and difficult to differentiate between what’s expected and what’s taking it too far.
 For this reason, we’ve compiled a few helpful resources you will be grateful to have on your journey as a medical student.

 As obvious as it might seem, it’s easy to get carried away and read far beyond the level of depth covered in your teaching sessions.
-At least for the first couple of years, your exams will be largely based on the notes, flashcards or slides you will have collected throughout the year.
-Keep it simple; pay attention as the year goes and you should be fine.
+At least for the first couple of years, your exams will be largely based on the notes, flashcards, or slides you will have collected throughout the year.
+Keep it simple – pay attention as the year goes on and you should be fine.

 While you may have only relied on yourself until now, attempting this at medical school won’t just be difficult, it can get very lonely.
 Your mental health is much more important than a grade and working with a group of friends can make the long nights in the library feel much more bearable.
 Not to mention, finding a group of people you trust allows you to share notes, hold study sessions, discuss complex concepts, and ultimately, will make you a better student.
 There’s also the added benefit of developing friendships and rapport with your future colleagues.

 The peers in the years above can give you advice on what to expect, which lectures are more important than others, and offer to help with preparing for case presentations or OSCEs.
 If you ask nicely, they might even share their notes and question banks passed down over the years by past medical students.